coinbase/coinbase-exchange-ruby/README.md

 ### Return Values

 Data format is a sensitive issue when writing financial software.
 The exchange API represents monetary data in string format.
-This is a good intermediary data format for the user to apply their own data format, but is not escpecially useful on its own.
+This is a good intermediary data format for the user to apply their own data format, but is not especially useful on its own.

-For representing monetary data in ruby, we recomend using the [BigDecimal] (http://ruby-doc.org/stdlib-2.1.1/libdoc/bigdecimal/rdoc/BigDecimal.html) library.
+For representing monetary data in ruby, we recommend using the [BigDecimal] (http://ruby-doc.org/stdlib-2.1.1/libdoc/bigdecimal/rdoc/BigDecimal.html) library.
 If you access data by calling response items as though they were methods on the response itself.
 If you access data this way, any numerical data will be converted to BigDecimal format.

 ```ruby
 rest_api.orders(before: Time.now - 60*60) do |resp|